Testbirds-GmbH/selenium-techstack/README.md

 rp.endpoint=https://web.demo.reportportal.io/
 rp.uuid=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 rp.project=default_personal
+rp.launch=Techstack Test
 rp.tags=chrome;maven
 ```

 Some notes:
 * `selenide.remote` is commented; it can be used to utilize a Selenium Grid instead of the local browser
 * `rp.uuid` must be set to the UUID which was copied from the Report Portal user profile or commented to not use Report Portal at all
-* `rp.project` uses the personal project of the demo instance's default user - you need to adjust it if you use a different user
+* `rp.project` uses the personal project of the demo instance's default user - you need to adjust it if you use a different user (mandatory if rp.uuid is set)
+* `rp.launch` is a name of this launch, e.g. Eclipse, Jenkins Smoke Tests, ... (mandatory if rp.uuid is set)
-* `rp.tags` contains some example tags for this build
+* `rp.tags` contains some example tags for this build (tags are optional)

 ### Run tests from an IDE